 Dr. Ali Dhinojwala

 Dr. Ali Dhinojwala, H.A.
-Morton Professor of Polymer Science, has been a part of the College of Polymer Science and Polymer Engineering (CPSPE) for over twenty years, first serving as a professor and then as the Department Chair from 2008-2012.
+Morton Professor of Polymer Science, has been a part of the School of Polymer Science and Polymer Engineering (SPSPE) for over twenty years, first serving as a professor and then as the Department Chair from 2008-2012.
 He has served as the co-Principal Investigator of the Biomimicry Research Innovation Center (BRIC) since its inception in 2011, and during his time at the University has helped to hire several faculty members who teach here still today.
-His participation in the College as well as his dedication to building a successful team of faculty and staff made him a perfect fit as interim dean.
+His participation in the School as well as his dedication to building a successful team of faculty and staff made him a perfect fit as director.

 Dr. Dhinojwala obtained a Ph.D. in Chemical Engineering from Northwestern University and spent two years as a research scientist at University of Illinois at Urbana-Champaign.
 After spending one year at GE Plastics, he joined The University of Akron in 1997.